camunda/camunda-docs-static/optimize/content/introduction/downloading-camunda.md

 Optimize is a flexible framework which can be used in different contexts.

-Please note that Optimize is an extension the Camunda BPM platform that is only available to enterprise customers.
+Please note that Optimize is an extension for the Camunda BPM platform that is only available to enterprise customers.

 ## Full Distribution